Applications of closed models defined by counting to graph theory and topology

-Let $X$ and $Y$ finite Galoisian complexes, since $L_n(X)$ is a bipartite graph, it does not have loops, we deduce that if $L_n(X)$ and $L_n(Y)$ are weakly equivalent then they have the same Ihara Zeta function.
+{\bf Remarks.} Let $X$ and $Y$ be finite Galoisian complexes, since $L_n(X)$ is a bipartite graph, it does not have loops, we deduce that if there exists a weak equivalence $L_n(X)\rightarrow L_n(Y)$, then $L_n(X)$ and $L_n(Y)$ have the same Ihara Zeta function.